lightning/bolts/02-peer-protocol.md

 re-established from time to time, the design of the transport has been explicitly separated from the protocol.

-Nonetheless, we assume that our transport is ordered and reliable;
+Nonetheless, its assumed our transport is ordered and reliable;
-reconnection introduces doubt as to what has been received, so we have explicit acknowledgments at that point.
+reconnection introduces doubt as to what has been received, so there are explicit acknowledgments at that point.

-This is fairly straightforward in the case of channel establishment and close where messages have an explicit order, but in normal operation acknowledgments of updates are delayed until the `commitment_signed` / `revoke_and_ack` exchange, so we cannot assume the updates have been received.
+This is fairly straightforward in the case of channel establishment and close where messages have an explicit order, but in normal operation acknowledgments of updates are delayed until the `commitment_signed` / `revoke_and_ack` exchange, so it cannot be assumed the updates have been received.
 This also means that the receiving node only needs to store updates upon receipt of `commitment_signed`.